exakat/exakat/docs/src/FAQ.rst

 By default, java is allowed to run with 512mb of RAM.
 That may be too little for the code being studied.

-Set the environnement variable $JAVA_OPTIONS to give larger quantities of RAM : JAVA_OPTIONS='-Xms1024m -Xmx6096m';
+Set the environment variable $JAVA_OPTIONS to give larger quantities of RAM : JAVA_OPTIONS='-Xms1024m -Xmx6096m';

 `How can I run a very large project?`_
 --------------------------------------